-The City has taken a proactive role in boarding and securing vacant and derelict buildings in order to minimize their negative impact on the surrounding neighborhood as well as to protect them for future rehabilitation and reuse.
-The City has been aggressive in condemning and demolishing houses that are an eyesore and potential safety hazard to the community.
-All condemnations requiring demolition of any structures are reviewed by a public hearing process at City Council meetings and approved by the Council.
-North Little Rock employs a full time Code Officer to address rental property issues.
-The City and its partners have worked hard to increase the market for affordable housing in its distressed neighborhoods and to address the needs of its low income population.
-The NSP1 and NSP2 grants awarded to the City in 2010 allowed for neighborhood revitalization in three low income qualified census tracts through elimination of blighted structures and construction of new affordable energy efficient housing for both homeowners and renters.
-As part of its strategy to promote homeownership, the City will allocate 90% of its FY2017 HOME fund allocation to the City's CHDO program for the development and construction of new affordable housing for low income homebuyers.
+The City has taken a proactive role in boarding and securing vacant and derelict buildings in order to minimize their negative impact on the neighborhood as well as to protect them for future rehabilitation.
+The City has been aggressive in condemning and demolishing houses that are an eyesore and potential safety hazard.
+All condemnations requiring demolition are reviewed by a public hearing process and require Council approval.
+A full time Code Officer is employed to address rental property issues.
+The Neighborhood Stabilization Program (NSP1) and (NSP2) grants awarded to the City in 2010 allowed for neighborhood revitalization in three low income qualified census tracts through elimination of blighted structures and construction of new affordable energy efficient housing for both homeowners and renters.
+Program income generated by NSP2 activities of Habitat for Humanity and the North Little Rock Housing Authority will be invested in affordable homebuyer and rental housing.
+As part of its strategy to promote homeownership, the City will allocate 90% of its FY2018 HOME fund allocation to the City's CHDO program for the development and construction of new affordable housing.